Panasonic GX1 vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GX1 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GX1 does not offer wifi capability.
+In contrast, the GX1 does not provide wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX1 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.